Green Dot for Faculty

 Don’t Cancel That Class!

 If you are thinking of canceling an upcoming class, why don’t you give us a call?
 We would be happy to find one of our facilitators who can deliver a fun presentation on Green Dot and teach your students how they can engage in safe, pro-social behaviors which will reduce violence on our campus.
-Just call the Green Dot Coordinator at 979.845.8784 or email email@example.com.
+For more information, contact the Health Promotion office at 979-862-9111 or email email@example.com.

 Reporting an Incident of Power-Based Personal Violence